Skip to Content

 10 Craft Ideas To Do With Metal Sonic Coloring Pages

-Metal Sonic is that robotic, slightly evil version of the famous game, and it’s not surprising children like to color these characters.
+Metal Sonic is that robotic, slightly evil version of the famous game, and it’s not surprising that children like to color these characters.

 Try these simple, affordable crafts to put those finished pages to good use.